Get Your Invoices Paid Faster With Commission Factoring For Real Estate

 Here are some common questions about real estate factoring answered.

-Do you need to run a credit check before getting started?
+Do you need to run a credit check before getting started with factoring?

-altLINE runs a credit and background check on all real estate company owners.
+altLINE runs a credit and background check on all business owners utilizing our services.
 However, there are no minimum credit thresholds for approval.
 Background checks are reviewed for financial-related crimes or felonies.
 In the event a borrower has a spotty background, approval with altLINE may be in question, but in the event the borrower is disqualified, altLINE will often connect the borrower to a realtor commission factor that is willing to help.

-Do you require UCC filings when factoring realtor commission invoices?
+Are UCC filings required when factoring realtor commission invoices?

 Upon executing a term sheet, altLINE will file a UCC on the client’s business.
 This UCC filing allows altLINE to properly secure the collateral (i.e. the invoices) it plans to advance against when the factoring facility is in place.
 UCC filings are an integral part of any form of lending.